 - AUGUST: Good Neighbor Award presentations during the CMC hosted by Fort Lee

 For More Information

 Call the Garrison PAO Community Relations Officer at (804) 734-6893.

 Fort Lee is honored to support community with guest speakers, color guards, firing detail, military vehicles, custom Fort Lee tours, culinary/robotics/rigger demonstrations and other patriotic displays.
 Government organizations, civic groups, schools and community-based organizations may request military assets for their ceremonies and special events.
 All requests for support must comply with DoD and Army Regulations to be granted.
 Fill out the Request for Support Form and return to Fort Lee Garrison Public Affairs for consideration at ArmyFortLee.PAO@army.mil.

 For military band support, contact the TRADOC Band.

 Fort Lee Events

-Fort Lee hosts a wide-range of public events that promote a good quality of life for the troops and provide an ideal, and usually free or low-cost, entertainment opportunity for the off-post community.
-Annual events include the Celtic Festival, Earth Day, Friday Live at Five Summer Concert Series, Fourth at the Fort, Oktoberfest and a Holiday Tree Lighting.
-Concerts, comedians, theater productions and competitions are just a few other types of events Fort Lee offers year-round.
-To see a list of upcoming events and activities at Fort Lee, visit https://lee.armymwr.com/.
+Fort Lee hosts a wide-range of public events that promote a good quality of life for military members and their families, and provide an ideal and usually free or low-cost entertainment opportunity for the off-post community.
+Annual events include the Independence Day celebration, Oktoberfest, the Grand Illumination Tree Lighting, a holiday concert, and Lee Theater Group productions.
+To see a list of upcoming events and activities at Fort Lee, visit https://home.army.mil/lee.